 This essay came out of a discussion on the Online Havruta Talmud Study Group.
 I would like to thank participants Claire Benneth, Kenneth Chan, Abraham Khan, and Karla Worrell for insights that shaped the discussion.

-One of the most quoted Talmudic stories is the story of the Tanur shel Akhnai—the “oven of Akhnai”.
-The story tells of a debate between the famous R’ Eliezer ben Hyrcanus on the one side and the rest of the sages of Israel on the other side.
+One of the most quoted of all Talmudic narratives is the story of the Tanur shel Akhnai—the “oven of Akhnai”, which describes a debate between the famous R’ Eliezer ben Hyrcanus on the one side and the rest of the sages of Israel on the other side.
 It includes all the trappings of a good story: drama and pathos; miraculous occurrences and steadfast adherence to logical proof.
 But behind the scenes, it is the story of a dramatic upheaval in the Jewish world, whose echoes continue to reverberate down the corridors of halakhic study and practice to this day.

 The earliest allusion to the “Oven of Akhnai appears in Tosefta Eduyot 2:1, which lists “four things that R’ Eliezer rules pure and the Sages rule susceptible to impurity.”
 The last of these is an oven cut into segments with sand filling the gaps between each segment, about which “disagreements multiplied in Israel.”

 But really, our story begins even earlier.
-The Tosefta on Eduyot begins with this critic passage:
+The Tosefta on Eduyot begins with this cryptic passage:

-They said, let us start with Hillel and Shamai, for Shammai said the priest’s share of dough is a kav, and Hillel said it is two kavs, and the sages said, it is not according to the opinion of the former nor of the latter, but a kav and a half.
+They [the sages] said, let us start with Hillel and Shammai, for Shammai said the priest’s share of dough is a kav, and Hillel said it is two kavs, and the sages said, it is not according to the opinion of the former nor of the latter, but a kav and a half.

 כשנכנסו חכמים לכרם ביבנה אמרו עתידה שעה שיהא אדם מבקש דבר מדברי תורה ואינו מוצא מדברי סופרים ואינו מוצא שנאמר (עמוס ח) הנה ימים באים נאם ה’ וגו’ ישוטטו לבקש את דבר ה’ ולא ימצאו דבר ה’ זו נבואה דבר ה’ זה הקץ דבר ה’ שלא יהא דבר מד”ת דומה לחבר